-The method implemented to compute the PSDs partially mirrors the one by Anthony et al. (2022), which in turn is an adaptation of McNamara and Buland (2004).
-Each daily recording is divided into 90 min windows with 50 % overlap, each one subsequently divided into 15 min subwindows with 75 % overlap: as pointed out by Anthony et al. (2020), the window length becomes less relevant for higher frequencies and noisier stations, which are the conditions of the present study.
+The method implemented to compute the PSDs partially mirrors the one by Anthony et al. (2021), which in turn is an adaptation of McNamara and Buland (2004).
+Each daily recording is divided into $90 \min$ windows with 50 % overlap, each one subsequently divided into $15 \min$ subwindows with 75 % overlap: as pointed out by Anthony et al. (2020), the window length becomes less relevant for higher frequencies and noisier stations, which are the conditions of the present study.
 Data completeness above 90 % is required for each 90 min window.
-Transient signal, consisting also of earthquakes, are not removed from the seismic traces since they are low-probability occurrences with respect to ambient seismic noise (McNamara and Buland, 2004) : Anthony et al. (2020) showed that while the presence of earthquakes in the recordings can skew the median ambient-noise estimates for longer periods (10 s-50 s), no significant effects have been observed for short periods.
-During preprocessing, the data are linearly detrended, the gaps are linearly interpolated, and a Hann window is applied to limit spectral leakage (Peterson, 1993; Anthony et al., 2022).
-For each 15 min subwindow the PSD is computed using Welch's method (Welch, 1967), the results for all the subwindows within each 90 min window are averaged, and the instrument response is then removed from the PSD.
+During preprocessing, the data are linearly detrended, the gaps are linearly interpolated, and a Hann window is applied to limit spectral leakage (Peterson, 1993; Anthony et al., 2021).
 No binning and smoothing are performed during the PSDs computation.
-Similarly Similar to Anthony et al. (2022), we performed a one-third octave average over the PSDs: the averaging bandwidth can be assumed as a reasonable trade-off between the obtained spectral resolution and the accuracy in the broadband noise sources characterization in each band.
-The parameters used for the evaluation of the PSDs in our study, along with the ones used in MeNamara and Buland (2004); D'Alessandro et al. (2021); An McNamara and Buland (2004), D'Alessandro et al. (2021), and Anthony et al. (2022) are reported in Table 2.
+Similarly to Anthony et al. (2021), we performed a one-third octave average over the PSDs: the averaging bandwidth can be assumed as a reasonable trade-off between the obtained spectral resolution and the accuracy in the broadband noise sources characterization in each band.
+The parameters used for the evaluation of the PSDs in our study, along with the ones used in McNamara and Buland (2004); D'Alessandro et al. (2021); Anthony et al. (2021) are reported in Table 2.

 To study specific patterns in the noise levels over time, the PSDs are studied by grouping them over different time ranges.
-To study the effects of anthropic anthropogenic noise it is a common practice to consider the variations between day (08:00 - 18:00) and night (20:00 - 07:00) and between weekday (Monday - Friday) and weekend (Saturday - Sunday).
-Similarly, the variations between summer and winter are analysed to check seasonal variations of the noise levels.
-To study seasonal variations we limited our analysis to 2019 being the only currently available year-long dataset analysed in this study with continuous recordings unaffected by lockdown measures.
-Stations with more than 50% of data for both summer and winter time periods are selected to analyze seasonal effects.
+To study the effects of anthropic noise it is a common practice to consider the variations between day (08:00 - 18:00) and night (20:00 - 07:00) and between weekday (Monday - Friday) and weekend (Saturday - Sunday).
+Similarly, the variations between

+100 summer and winter are analysed to check seasonal variations of the noise levels.
+To study seasonal variations we limited our analysis to 2019 being the only currently available year-long dataset with continuous recordings unaffected by lockdown measures.
 The statistics related to these variations are computed over the daily difference of the medians of each group.